 Why PBMs Take Center Stage Now

 In all my coverage of medication issues since 2014, I haven’t explained how PBMs factor in.
-One reason: They remained hazy to me, especially as so many related factors were shifting:
+Two reasons: Their power has mushroomed only in the last few years, and their role remained hazy to me, especially as so many related factors were shifting:

 - For example, CVS being allowed to purchase Aetna, which created an 800-pound gorilla.